forestgeo/Climate/Met_Station_Data/SCBI/CTFS-ForestGEO_weater_station-SCBI/README.md

 The data are freely available to the CTFS-ForestGEO community for research and educational (non-commercial) purposes.

-Papers using the data should acknowledge the CTFS-ForestGEO meteorological monitoring program and funding from the Smithsonian Institutions's ForestGEO program.
+Papers using the data should acknowledge the CTFS-ForestGEO meteorological monitoring program and funding from the Smithsonian Institution's ForestGEO program.

+## Data contacts:

+Kristina Anderson-Teixeira

+Erika Gonzalez-Akre

+Matteo Detto